Quantifying Controversy in Social Media: Graph Building

 For each topic, we retrieve all tweets that contain one of its hashtags and that are generated during the observation window.
 We also ensure that the selected hashtags are associated with a large enough volume of activity.
 Table~\ref{tab:datasets} presents the final set of seed hashtags, along with their description and the number of related tweets.\footnote{We use a hashtag in Russian, ~,~which we refer to as \#russia\_march henceforth, for convenience.} For each topic, we build a graph $G$ where we assign a vertex to each user who contributes to it, and generate edges according to one of the following four approaches, which capture different \emph{aspects} of the data source.

 \spara{1.
-Retweet graph.} Retweets typically indicate endorsement.
-Users who retweet signal endorsement of the opinion expressed in the original tweet by propagating it further.
+Retweet graph.} Retweets typically indicate endorsement.\footnote{We do not consider `quote retweets' (retweet with a comment added) in our analysis.} Users who retweet signal endorsement of the opinion expressed in the original tweet by propagating it further.
 Retweets are not constrained to occur only between users who are connected in Twitter's social network, but users are allowed to retweet posts generated by any other user.

 We select the edges for graph $G$ based on the retweet activity in the topic: an edge exists between two users $u$ and $v$ if there are at least \emph{two} ($\tau = 2$) retweets between them that use the hashtag, irrespective of direction.
 We remark that, in preliminary experimentation with this approach, building the retweet graph with a threshold $\tau = 1$ did not produce reliable results.
 We presume that a single retweet on a topic is not enough of a signal to infer endorsement.
 Using $\tau = 2$ retweets as threshold proves to be a good trade-off between high selectivity (which hinders analysis) and noise reduction.
 The resulting size for each retweet graph is listed in Table~\ref{tab:datasets}.